Agoric/documentation/Creating-and-Starting-Demo-Projects.md

 (**tyg todo** Add Wallet UI screenshot)

-You've now got the Autoswap smart contract demo app running, and can see its UI in a browser tab.
+The Autoswap smart contract demo app is running, and you can see its UI in a browser tab.
 The UI shows the purses we gave you to start trading with.

-Now that you've got the Autoswap demo running, go to (**tyg todo** add link) Experimenting With the Autoswap Demo Contract.
+Now go to (**tyg todo** add
+link) Experimenting With the Autoswap Demo Contract.
 There, we'll look at the code behind Autoswap and experiment with modifying it.